awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

 ------
 #### [ JavaScript Browser ]

   In the browser, you must inject your credentials securely\.
 This example defines credentials in a webpack \(kms\.webpack\.config\) that resolves credentials at runtime\.
-It creates an AWS KMS client provider instance from a AWS KMS client and the credentials\.
+It creates an AWS KMS client provider instance from an AWS KMS client and the credentials\.
 Then, when it creates the keyring, it passes the client provider to the constructor along with the AWS KMS customer master key \(`generatorKeyId)`\.

   ```
   const { accessKeyId, secretAccessKey, sessionToken } = credentials